-This document replaces the Salt Listed Funds product disclosure statement dated 25 May 2023
+This is a replacement product disclosure statement and replaces the Salt Listed Funds product disclosure statement dated 7 May 2024

 This document gives you important information about this investment to help you decide whether you want to invest.
 There is other useful information about this offer on www.disclose-register.companiesoffice.govt.nz.
 Salt Investment Funds Limited has prepared this document in accordance with the Financial Markets Conduct Act 2013.
-You can also seek advice from a financial adviser to help you to make an investment decision.
+You can also seek advice from a financial advice provider to help you to make an investment decision.